 The sovereign was a real circulating coin until the outbreak of the First World War in 1914.
 At about this time, most countries in the world reduced or stopped production of gold coins for circulation, and switched to a "token" coinage.

 By 1933, almost every country had stopped gold coin production, and it did not restart until about 1960.
-Even now, there are no countries where any gold coins regularly circulate as part of the coinage system.
+Even now, there is no country on the planet where gold coins regularly circulate as part of their coinage system.

 |Alloy||22 carat gold|

 |Actual Gold Weight||02354 Troy oz|

 The mint mark defines where the sovereign was minted.
 You can find mint marks on the obverse or the reverse of the sovereign.
 An absence of a mint mark indicates that the sovereign was minted in london.